Understanding Security Principles

 There are four basic security principles: access, authentication, authorization, and accounting.

-1. Access
+- Access

 All platform operating systems provide authentication features that can be set up to ensure that users are who they say they are.

-Authentication provides varying degrees of security through measures such as badges and passwords.
+Authentication provides varying degrees of security through measures such as badges and passwords. - Authorization

 Authorization allows company personnel to work only with hardware and software that they are trained and qualified to use.
-To this end, system administrators create systems of Read/Write/Execute permissions to control user access to commands, disk space, devices, and applications.
+To this end, system administrators create systems of Read/Write/Execute permissions to control user access to commands, disk space, devices, and applications. - Accounting

-User logins can be monitored through system logs.
+Software and hardware features allow customer IT to monitor login activity and maintain hardware inventories.▪ User logins can be monitored through system logs.
 System Administrator and Service accounts in particular have access to powerful commands and should be carefully monitored through system logs.
-Logs are typically maintained for a long period, so it is essential to periodically retire log files when they exceed a reasonable size, in accordance with the customer company policy.
+Logs are typically maintained for a long period, so it is essential to periodically retire log files when they exceed a reasonable size, in accordance with the customer company policy.▪ Customer IT assets are usually tracked through serial numbers.
+Part numbers are electronically recorded on all cards, modules, and mother boards, and can be used for inventory purposes.